 - Hire a website designer to create a custom theme just for you.

-In my opinion, since you’re just starting out, hiring a website designer would be overkill — you’ll spend thousands of dollars on a design you may want to change in the not-too-distant-future, when you have a better understanding of your blog and your business goals.
+In my opinion, since you’re just starting, hiring a website designer would be overkill — you’ll spend thousands of dollars on a design you may want to change in the not-too-distant future when you have a better understanding of your blog and your business goals.

-From choosing a plan to choosing your own domain name to hassle-free WordPress installation, Bluehost makes the whole process fast and simple.
+From choosing a plan to choosing your domain name to hassle-free WordPress installation, Bluehost makes the whole process fast and simple.
 You can go from aspiring blogger to actual blogger in just a few minutes.
+It’s then all about leveraging proven strategies to turn your blog into a genuine income source.